khatwaniNikhil/SystemDesign/Flash Sale Design.md

 # System Design
 ## Nginx
-1. write flows related optimisation - query tuning etc.
-2. throttle using leaky bucket algo
+1. throttle using leaky bucket algo
     1. once user's checkout is throttled - he is shown throttle page(cached by LB)
     2. as per the UX requirement(refer functional requirement section) - throttled page javascript will keep polling the LB to see if there is enough capacity
     3. once LB gives go ahead to checkout, we places securely signed cookie in user session to avoid rethrolling the same user and let him complete checkout